Manishearth/manishearth.github.io/source/drafts/fraud.md

 The point of attack was the login to the signing platform: your Google/iCloud/whatever account got phished while your guard was down when you did what appeared to be a "sign in with &lt;service&gt;" login to their NDA platform.
 The attackers kept silent access to the account and monitored your patterns, looking for interesting ways to take advantage of this access.
 They disabled your smoke detectors before setting off any fires: they made sure to add preemptive filters for any notifications from related accounts they plan to compromise.
 They downloaded all of your cloud files and used the account to log in to various other sites.
 They used everything they knew about you to open credit cards in your name.
 The interview and rejection *after* the compromise were theater with the goal of keeping you from getting suspicious so that they could hold on to your credentials for a longer period of time.

 This is pretty scary already, but the attack above had an additional facet making it much more scary, while also much harder to carry out: they managed to drain funds.

-Modern financial systems have a lot of protection against hijacked accounts: most scams targeting money involve convincing someone to voluntarily transfer a bunch of money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.
-Involuntarily transferring your money would involve initiating a bank transfer via online banking.
-This would potentially be noticed, transfers take a few days, and the target account could be traced due to KYC regs.
-Furthermore, banking sites often use 2FA and notify the user when there is a login.
+Modern financial systems have a lot of protection against hijacked accounts[^banking-protections].
+Most scams targeting money involve convincing someone to voluntarily transfer a bunch of money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.

 But one can work around a lot of this.
 Someone with persistent, undetected access to your email and accounts may notice, for example, that you have paycheck money autotransferring to a brokerage account that you don't seem to touch or log in to often (from the dearth of "login detected to foo.com" emails).
 They might gain access to it by resetting your password (and deleting the notification), add a transfer account, and establish a pattern of usage making small transfers.
+Eventually, they transfer the funds out, timed so you won't notice for a while[^mules].
 Maybe they can wait for you to be on vacation, because they know when that is: they have your calendar!

-The tracing of the actual outflow can be thwarted by using (unsuspecting) [money mules], a well-established tactic in the scam world.
-Admittedly, this adds more days to the process where you might notice something is wrong, but it does appear to be feasible.

 Hopefully, I have convinced you that such an attack is at least plausible.
 But of course, this is a *lot* of effort, needing multiple people coordinating together and monitoring things, for a payoff that might not happen.
 This certainly feels *unlikely* as something that might happen.